- Home

 Whether it’s served as a starter, a side, or a snack, smoked salmon is a Christmas favourite.
 But if you’re looking to do something a little bit different this year, there are many ways you can jazz up this festive dish.

 For something a little more exotic, why not make Yotam Ottolenghi’s sake-cured salmon with sesame sprinkles and pickles?
-Because each element of this dish can be prepared well in advance, it makes a great starter – just make sure you ask your fishmonger for a high-quality salmon fillet.
+Because each element of this dish can be prepared well in advance, it makes a great starter – just make sure to ask your fishmonger for a high-quality salmon fillet.

-For another tasty cured salmon alternative that also works well at Christmas, have a watch of Gordon Ramsay’s beetroot cured salmon recipe below.
+For another tasty cured salmon alternative that also works well at Christmas, have a watch of Gordon Ramsay’s beetroot-cured salmon recipe below.

 8. Sprouts (with a twist)